rascol/LPXImage/README.md

 # Log-Polar Image
-This is strictly experimental and under development.
-The conversions work only for single images at present.
-No streaming yet.
-It is a cross-platform implementation of log-polar image transformation for computer vision applications.
+This is a cross-platform implementation of the log-polar image transformation for computer vision applications.
 This system provides a way to convert standard video streams to log-polar format and back, mimicking aspects of vertebrate vision.
+This is the first of several modules that will ultimately provide a log-polar vision front end to an LLM.

 ## Features